insovs/Optimization-Windows/BIOS/README.md

 > [!WARNING]
 > Always create a backup of your current settings before making any changes.
 > **Incorrectly modifying BIOS parameters can make your system unstable or unbootable.
-This guide focuses on settings that are generally considered safe.**
+This guide focuses on settings that are generally considered safe — however, if you choose to go further using the PDF documentation, you do so entirely at your own risk.
+No responsibility will be taken for any issues that may arise.**

 ---